-Spend an evening learning to capture the beauty of Cape Cod's starry night skies with award winning photographer Chris Cook.
-Chris' work has been published worldwide including National Geographic, Canon USA, Caltech, MIT and is a 10x NASA 'Astronomy Picture of the Day' (APOD) recipient.
+Spend a evening learning to capture the beauty of Cape Cod and Nantucket's dark night skies with award winning photographer Chris Cook.
+Chris' work has been published worldwide including National Geographic, Canon USA, California Institute of Technology, Astronomy magazine, Sky & Telescope magazine, Lonely Planet and the Massachusetts Institute of Technology.
+He is also a 11x NASA 'Astronomy Picture of the Day' (APOD) recipient.

 Thanks for the class tonight Chris....I highly recommend anybody contemplating taking a class with Chris to do so!!....Great fun and super informative..." - Jeff Smith

-You will learn to photograph the Milky Way and stars, including correct exposure/camera settings and composition. - Create star trails - Paint with light
+You will learn to photograph the Milky Way and stars, including correct exposure/camera settings, composition and painting with light.